c-blake/bu/doc/tim.md

 Since humans are bad at reading such reports, views on the debate mostly come down to disagreeing estimates of P(misinterpretation | strong subjective experience components).
-In any event, if one *does* care about whole distros, not merely `t0`, science mandates checking ***whole distros reproduce*** by K-S tests etc. (unlikely but not impossible for most noise in my experience) and has order-independence (via permutation tests).
+In any event, if one *does* care about whole distros, not merely `tDesired`, science mandates checking ***whole distros reproduce*** by K-S tests etc. (unlikely but not impossible for most noise in my experience) and has order-independence (via permutation tests).
 This may be Future Work for `tim`, but usually means *big* samples (slow) as well as environmental control (hard to make portable across deployments).

 [^4]: For example, [Ben Hoyt's King James Bible ***concatenated ten times***](https://benhoyt.com/writings/count-words/) means branch predictors and